 5) You don’t need to reach the top of Angels Landing to see some beautiful views.
-Here’s one you’ll find about 1 kilometre up the trail:
+Here’s one you’ll find about 1 kilometer up the trail:

-6) As you get closer and closer to the last part of the hike (where it gets a bit shady), you’ll have to walk up these zig zag stairs (similar to Bryce Canyons hikes) and from there, will get to the final part of the hike (with the chains).
+6) As you get closer and closer to the last part of the hike (where it gets a bit shady), you’ll have to walk up these zig zag stairs (similar to Bryce Canyon National Park and the kinds of hikes there) and from there, will get to the final part of the hike (with the chains).

-7) The hardest part of the hike is the last 0.5 kilometres of it:
+7) The hardest part of the hike is the last 1/2 kilometers of it:

 This is where you will have to really hike, climb and hold onto chains.